A Knight's War: Production

 Writer, director, and producer Matthew Ninaber said that he first came up with the idea for the movie while he was in high school, and that it was inspired by films such as Conan the Barbarian, Willow, and First Knight.
-He also said that he was inspired by the The Elder Scrolls video game series, as well as the Book of Enoch.
+He also said that he was inspired by The Elder Scrolls video game series, as well as the Book of Enoch.

 The film was financed by Epic Pictures and High Rise Studio, and was released under Epic Pictures' DREAD label.

 The film was primarily filmed in Kitchener, Ontario.
 The primary sets were constructed in director Matthew Ninaber's and star Jeremy Ninaber's backyards.
 Matthew Ninaber said that they worked on painting and extending the sets in between shooting.
 Mathew and Jeremy Ninaber's father, Ralph Ninaber, served as the film's production designer.

 Release

 A Knight's War had a limited theatrical run in the United States starting on February 7 and released on video-on-demand on February 11.
 The film also had a limited theatrical run in Canada in March 2025.
 It released on Blu-ray on April 15, 2025.